Alex-AIMS/reefCloudPackage/README.md

 <!-- badges: end -->

 ## Warnings
+**1: To execute the modelling pipeline, run the `00_main.R` script.
+Note that `00_for_dev.R` is for development only.**

-**1: The `data/` directory is not publicly accessible.
+**2: The `data/` directory is not publicly accessible.
 To run the modelling pipeline, please contact the ReefCloud team to request access.
 This repository is primarily intended for supporting the ReefCloud public dashboard.**

-**2: The latest version is dedicated exclusively to modelling coral cover values.
+**3: The latest version is dedicated exclusively to modelling coral cover values.
 Additional work is needed to explore the influences of cyclone exposure and heat stress events on other benthic groups.**

-**3: `00_for_dev.R` is for development only.**

 ## Content